The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center

 The Jewish Hospital is also accredited by Joint Commission, demonstrating compliance with organizational, patient care and safety standards.

-The Blood Cancer Center is also:
+The Cancer and Cellular Therapy Center is also:

 A member of, and collection and coordinating center for, the National Marrow Donor Program